patrontheo/PCSC-Eigenvalue-problems/README.md

 The different numerical methods are Power method, Inverse Power method with and without shift
 and the QR method.

+* The power method returns the largest eigenvalue in magnitude.
+* The inverse power method returns the smallest eigenvalue in magnitude.
+* The shifted inverse power method returns the closest eigenvalue to the given shift.
+* The QR method returns all the eigenvalues.

 ## Prerequisites
 * `C++17`
 * `Doxygen`